fiskaltrust/release-notes/middleware/middleware-1.3.26.md

 :::danger

+This update will lead to short downtime during the update process.
 Please follow the [Migration Guide](https://github.com/fiskaltrust/helm-charts/blob/master/bring-your-own-datacenter/MIGRATION.md#v1326) when *updating* to this version of byodc.
 Attempting the update without following the steps described there will destroy your byodc installation.